A City of Cooperation

 Payment for Services

 Water meters shall be read every third month for residential users, monthly for industrial users.
 A bill for service of water and sewer consumed for that period shall be mailed to the account holder on the first of the following month after the meter readings are obtained.
 Bills may be paid in person at the office, through the Internet, by Telephone or mailed to: City of Oregon, Division of Water, 5330 Seaman Road, Oregon, OH 43616-2633.
 The Division of Water has no authorized collection agencies.
 A drop box is located in the outside wall by the entrance to the east wing of the city building for after hour payments (check only).
 Payments made in person may be in the form of cash, check or money order.
 No two party or post dated checks will be accepted.
 All checks returned by the bank "unpaid" will be charged $20.00.
 Cash must be paid in lieu of the returned check for continued service.
-Credit Card payments are made only through the Internet or telephone.
+Credit Card payments can be made through the Internet or telephone.
 See Miscellaneous Prices for tap, meter and Miscellaneous fees.

 Credit Card Payment

 Payment by credit card is provided as a service for our citizens.
-Credit Card payments can only be made online at www.officialpayments.com by choosing the "Local Payments" option, or by telephone at 1-800-272-9829 and choosing option #3.
+Credit Card payments can be made online at www.officialpayments.com by choosing the "Local Payments" option, or by telephone at 1-800-272-9829 and choosing option #3.
 Follow the instructions that will be given after this point for either method.

 If you choose to make your payment via telephone, you will be asked for a jurisdiction code.
 The code that identifies the City of Oregon is 4551.
 Every transaction, whether by telephone or online, will require your account number.
 This 10-digit number is located on your Water Utility Bill.
 If you are unsure of this number, please contact the Water Utility Department at 419-698-7039 for assistance.
-Credit card payment transactions can not be made in person.

 Official Payments Corporation charges a nominal fee to the credit card holder for this service.
 The fee is $4.95 and the transaction amount is limited to $300.00.
 If you'd like to make a payment larger than $300.00, a second transaction with be needed.